thanhhao1905/FPT_Jetking_Sensor_Warning_System/Introduction_project.md

-# Smart Fire Alarm Monitoring System
+# Sensor_Warning_System

 ## Project Overview
-The Smart Fire Alarm Monitoring System is an Internet of Things (IoT) based safety solution that combines Field-Programmable Gate Array (FPGA) hardware processing with ESP32 microcontroller wireless communication capabilities.
+The Sensor_Warning_System is an Internet of Things (IoT) based safety solution that combines Field-Programmable Gate Array (FPGA) hardware processing with ESP32 microcontroller wireless communication capabilities.
 This system implements real-time environmental monitoring and emergency alert functionality through the integration of multiple sensor technologies.
 The project provides comprehensive fire safety monitoring by combining temperature/humidity detection, smoke sensing, and wireless connectivity in a unified platform.

 ## Key Features